dika-bosnjak/nestjsproject/README.md

 Clone  the repository.

-Change directory into the repository
+Change directory into the repository.
 ```bash
 cd nestjsproject
 ```